cicsdev/cics-banking-sample-application-cbsa/etc/usage/reactUI/doc/CBSA_React_UI_User_Guide.md

 ![View Customer](./images/ReactUIUserGuide/203-Carbon-React-View-Customer.png)

 A customer can be viewed using the CustomerId number or using the customer name.
-Once the submit button is pushed the customer table should appear assuming the customer exists.
+Once the submit button is pushed the customer table will appear if the customer exists.
+The twistie can be expanded to view the customer's accounts.

 Click the update button to produce the update popup:

 ![Update Customer](./images/ReactUIUserGuide/204-Carbon-React-Update-Customer-Popup.png)

 Using the submit button will save any edits to a customer's details.
+The page will then reload and you will need to enter the customer's number again to view the amended record.

 #### Adding an account: